-We recorded an aggregate income tax expense of \$1.0 billion in 2023 (2022 - \$1.5 billion), including current tax expenses of \$1.9 billion (2022 - \$1.3 billion) and deferred tax recovery of \$897 million (2022 - expense of \$191 million).
+We recorded an aggregate income tax expense of \$982 million in 2024 (2023 - \$1.0 billion), including current tax expenses of \$1.3 billion (2023 - \$1.9 billion) and a deferred tax recovery of \$341 million (2023 - \$897 million).

 Our income tax provision does not include a number of non-income taxes paid that are recorded elsewhere in our consolidated financial statements.
 For example, a number of our operations in Brazil are required to pay non-recoverable taxes on revenue, which are included in direct costs as opposed to income taxes.
 In addition, we pay considerable property, payroll and other taxes that represent an important component of the tax base in the jurisdictions in which we operate, which are also predominantly recorded in direct costs.